Who knew 10 years could go by so quickly?

 The cameras are fully teched out

-Apple has always been a forerunner with phone cameras, and the X is another step above.
+Apple has always been a forerunner with phone cameras, and the X is another step up.
 The rear camera features a 12-megapixel sensor, with dual-lenses at f1.8 and f2.4 apertures (which is brighter than the 7 Plus telephoto).
 It also comes with dual-image OIS quad-LED TrueTone flash.

 On top of this, it has Animoji and Portrait mode on the selfie camera.
 Animoji are moving emojis that mimic your facial expression.